ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 - Computers
 ---

 Cryptographic signatures are a great way to verify that software (or any data) has not been tampered with.
 Here's a concrete example of how they can be useful: Let's say (hypothetically) that I didn't sign my releases of [The Silver Searcher](/ag/).
-Let's also say that someone gained access to my site and uploaded a release of Ag containing malware.<sup>[\[1\]](#ref_1)</sup> Users would then blindly download the new release and get infected.
+Let's also say that someone gained access to my site and uploaded a release of Ag containing malware.<sup>[\[1\]](#ref_1)</sup> Users would then blindly download the new release and become infected.

 But I do sign my releases.
 If the scenario above actually happened, users would see that the new release had no signature or (even more alarming) a bad signature.
 They could then avoid installing the malicious release, and possibly contact me or warn others.